-- Shown that a matroidal (geometric) view can bring new and interesting notions and properties of ordinary graphs cf. the VF tree-width. - A VF tree-decomposition seems to be a "stronger" notion: - We have seen that there exist VF tree-decompositions which do not easily translate to ordinary decompositions of the same width... - Can VF tree-width notion be used to provide some easier proofs in structural graph theory?
+- Showing that a matroidal (geometric) view can bring new and interesting notions and properties of ordinary graphs cf. the VF tree-width. - The proof is now complete... - A VF tree-decomposition seems to be a "stronger" notion: - We have seen that there exist VF tree-decompositions which do not easily translate to ordinary decompositions of the same width... - Close relations to graph vs. matroid branch-width equality...?? - Can VF tree-width notion be used to provide some easier proofs in structural graph theory? - Bringing more properties of graph tree-width to matroids [Azzato 08]...